Miami Child Support Lawyers

 Advocating for Individuals & Families in Miami, Coral Gables, & Beyond

-Issues involving child support aren’t merely financial.
-They’re deeply personal.
-Whether you’re seeking support for your child or dealing with the possibility of payment obligations, you may be under immense stress or navigating many emotional hurdles.
-In this complex, challenging time, turn to Abramowitz & Associates for the support and advocacy you deserve.
+Issues involving child support are not only financial—they are often deeply personal.
+Whether you are seeking support for your child or facing the possibility of payment obligations, you may be dealing with significant stress and emotional challenges.
+At this complex, difficult time, turn to Abramowitz & Associates for the support and advocacy you deserve.

-We’re a boutique law firm led by Board Certified Marital and Family Law attorneys Evan L. Abramowitz and Jordan B. Abramowitz.
-Our team is skilled, compassionate, and completely invested in serving our clients’ best interests.
-We frequently represent high-net-worth individuals and families in child support disputes involving significant income, business interests, or unique financial matters.
-Whatever your situation, count on us to fight for a fair outcome that protects your rights and your child’s well-being.
+We are a boutique law firm led by Board Certified Marital and Family Law attorneys Evan L. Abramowitz and Jordan B. Abramowitz.
+Our team is skilled, compassionate, and fully committed to serving our clients’ best interests.
+We regularly represent high-net-worth individuals and families in child support disputes involving significant income, business interests, or unique financial circumstances.
+Whatever your situation, count on us to pursue a fair outcome that protects your rights and your child’s well-being.

 Speak with our Miami child support lawyers in a complimentary one-hour consultation.
 Call (754) 240-7536 or reach out online to request yours.

-The court calculates a presumptive child support amount based on the above.
-However, judges can deviate from the guidelines to account for a child’s particular needs or a parent’s ability to pay.
-Even in shared custody and time-sharing situations, one parent may still be required to pay support if their income is significantly higher.
+The court calculates a presumptive child support amount using these factors.
+However, judges may depart from the guidelines to account for a child’s specific needs or a parent’s ability to pay.
+Even in shared custody and time-sharing situations, one parent may still be required to provide support if there is a significant income difference.

-Our attorneys are experienced in handling these calculations for clients with complex financial portfolios, including business ownership, investment income, and international assets.
-We work to make certain that all relevant financial information is properly considered so that support arrangements are accurate and equitable.
+Our attorneys have experience handling these calculations for clients with complex financial portfolios, including business ownership, investment income, and international assets.
+We work to make sure all relevant financial information is thoroughly considered so that support arrangements are accurate and equitable.

 How Long Will You Need to Pay Child Support?